Non-wellfounded parsimonious proofs and non-uniform complexity: Non-wellfounded Second-Order Parsimonious Linear Logic

-\begin{rem} Any infinite branch in a \prog coderivation $\der$ contains exactly one \prog $\oc$-thread.
+\begin{remark} Any infinite branch in a \prog coderivation $\der \in \nwpll$ contains exactly one \prog $\oc$-thread.
 This follows from maximality of $\oc$-threads and the fact that conclusions of $\cprule$-rules contain at most one $\oc$-formula.
-As a consequence, any infinite $\oc$-thread in a branch of $\der$ must be \prog. \end{rem}
+As a consequence, any infinite $\oc$-thread in a branch of $\der$ must be \prog. \end{remark}

+In~\cite{CSL}, we proved a cut elimination result for the \emph{propositional} progressing coderivations of {$\nwpllprop$} (i.e., without second-order), called \emph{continuous cut elimination theorem}.
+Its proof relies on defining particular infinitary rewriting strategies, showing that the infinite branches of the limit cut-free coderivation constructed are well-defined and contain progressing $\oc$-threads.
+The proof smoothly extends to the whole $\nwpll$ thanks to ($\oc,\wn$)-freeness of the formulas instantiated by the rule $\exists$.
+Indeed, by virtue of that condition, a $\oc$-thread of $\nwpll$ never starts at the active formula of $\exists$: as in the propositional case, it can only start at a formula in the conclusion of the coderivation or at a cut-formula.
+Therefore, our restricted second-order quantifiers, and the corresponding cut elimination step $\cutstep{\exists}{\forall}$, do not change the \emph{geometry} of coderivations.
+As a consequence, the $\cutr$ admissibility result below holds.